Mazen-B/DataSense/README.md

 ## TODO
 - ### Config-related
 - [x] every input in the config should be validates (only csv or excel), etc...
-- [ ] date_format in the config file we should be able to choose we want to one day, h, m or with s
+- [ ] more specific config with sections: processing, preprosessing and so on where we add all the needed inputs
 - ### DataManger-related
   - **loaders**:
-    - [ ] load excel and csv we transform the columns into lower cases before we load (in original and request)
+    - [ ] load excel and csv we transform the columns into lower cases before we load (in original and request) - call the validation function from the the DataChecker class
     - [ ] make loader more robust: abstract class add dask or Fireducks for the others
   - **preprocessing**:
     - [ ] in core_preprocessing we need way more stuff if we want to work with statitics (one main method ther)